How does insurance work when buying a new car?

 How much is insurance for a new car?

-Usually getting a new car will increase your rate because it will be worth more than your old car.
+Usually, getting a new car will increase your rate because it’ll be worth more than your old car.
 But the exact difference in cost will vary greatly based on the:

 Should I get an insurance quote on a new car before I buy it?